 Gran Electrica, a restaurant from the folks behind Colonie, might be the first place we can think of that’s serving simple, excellent Mexican food without any gimmicks.
 There’s no secret basement tequila dungeon, nor is there a VW bus parked inside.
 There’s no guy with a guacamole cart, and we have yet to see anyone on staff wear a lucha libre mask.
 This is simply all of the best things about Mexican food served in a lively restaurant with killer drinks.
-If we knew where to find that upside down exclamation point on this keyboard, we’d be using it a lot right now.

 We don’t often list drinks in the Food Rundown, but Gran Electrica has a few that are worth pointing out.
 Our favorite is the Margarita de Remolacha, a beet juice-infused masterpiece that is earthy and delicious.
 The Batanga is basically a pint glass full of tequila, Mexican Coke, and hot sauce.
 I don’t know how I didn’t think of that in college, but it’s incredible.
 We also like the Margarita Flor de Naranja, which has orange and Campari in it, like a Mexican negroni.
 Bottoms up.

 This mackerel ceviche is fresh and punchy, mixed up with some avocado, carrot, and jalapeño.
 You should order it, but know that one order won’t go much farther than two people.